srikar-eranky/cse15l-lab-reports/lab-rep-3.md

 biomed/gb-2003-4-4-r24.txt
 biomed/rr196.txt
 ```
-Occurrences of `2001` are higlighted in the terminal, and this is useful because it can be used to search for certain occurrences of a keyword or phrase within the file, and exactly where in the file they occur.
+Occurrences of `2001` are higlighted in the terminal output, and this is useful because it can be used to search for certain occurrences of a keyword or phrase within the file, and exactly where in the file they occur.

 [Source](https://eng.libretexts.org/Bookshelves/Computer_Science/Operating_Systems/Linux_-_The_Penguin_Marches_On_(McClanahan)/05%3A_File_and_Directory_Management/3.06%3A_Working_with_Files_and_Directories/3.06.02%3A_Working_with_Files_and_Directories_-_less-more_Command)

 #### Command:
-`less -p 1468 biomed`
+`less -p 1468 biomed/`

 #### Output:
 `biomed is a directory`

-The command doesn't work on a directory
+The command doesn't work on a directory.